Affordable Green Neighborhoods Grant Program

 Encouraging locations central to jobs, services and amenities, LEED ND is transforming neighborhoods into walkable, affordable, sustainable communities to live, work and learn.

 The goal of the grant program is to build capacity amongst the developers of affordable housing to incorporate the principles of LEED ND and ultimately achieve certification.
-Fourteen registered projects pursuing LEED for Neighborhood Development in the US and Canada will be awarded with a grant, educational package, and other benefits in Fall 2014.
+Eleven registered projects pursuing LEED for Neighborhood Development in the US and up to three in Canada will be awarded with a grant, educational package, and other benefits in Fall 2014.
 Applications are evaluated on various environmental and social criteria, including creating mixed-income communities, redeveloping infill and previously developed sites, engaging stakeholders in the development process, and revitalizing both the project area and the surrounding community.
 Projects that best meet the stated criteria and elevate the design and sustainability of an affordable green neighborhood will be selected.

 - Applicant must be a 501c3 non-profit organization or public agency involved in the ownership, development, or financing of the project (a for-profit developer can apply as long as they are working with a non-profit or receiving funding from a local, state, or federal source)